 Headaches, insomnia, stomach pains and hand tremors- symptoms are observed and medication is provided

-Detox at home is when a specialist nurse visits 4 times a day for 15 minutes to check vital signs, but the rest of the process is completed with friends and family support.
+Detox at home involves a specialist nurse visiting four times a day for 15 minutes to check vital signs, while the rest of the process is completed with the support of friends and family.

 No prior history of convulsions